Variiiik/ASM/README.md

 For support or questions:
 1. Check the GitHub issues
-2. Review the Supabase documentation
+2. Review the application logs for error details
-3. Check the application logs for error details
+3. Check database connectivity

 ---